-However, there are pros and cons to both approaches.
+There are pros and cons to both approaches.
 (More on that in this article.)
-We do believe that even if you choose to use a bagged mix in your business, you should fully understand how concrete really works, so that you are better able to troubleshoot or adjust for your climate and working conditions.
+At The Concrete Countertop Institute, we empower you to choose either, confidently, by helping you fully understand how concrete really works.
+Regardless of which path you choose, you will be better able to troubleshoot or adjust for your climate and working conditions.

 Types of Concrete Countertop Mixes